Unathi-Skosana/blog/content/posts/quantum_fourier_transform/quantum_fourier_transform.md

 ![](/static/images/qft3_c.png#center)

 General
-: The general case should almost be self-evident
+: The pattern carries on to the general case, each qubit will have a Hadamard gate followed by a sequence of controlled phase shift gates, controlled by each of the qubits below the line -- i.e The line immediately below controls $R_2$, the next one $R_3$ and so on.

 ![](/static/images/qftn_c.png#center)

 ### Complexity {#quantum_complexity}

-On the $i^{th}$ qubit, there's a Hadamard followed by $n - i$ controlled phase shift gates, controlled by the qubits that proceed it.
-Thus in total
+On the $i^{th}$ qubit, there's a Hadamard followed by $n - i$ controlled phase shift gates, controlled by the qubits that proceed it and there are $n$ qubits in total.

 $$
 \begin{aligned}
 \displaystyle\sum_{i=1}^{n} n + 1 - i &= \displaystyle\sum_{j=0}^{n-1} n - j \\